 Academic Camps for Excellence (ACE Camps) are targeted at students in grades 6-12 who are eager for academic challenges.
 These summer day-camps give students a host of opportunities to learn in small groups, experiment with sophisticated equipment and work with college professors and master teachers.
 This program is in collaboration with the GT Resource Network.
 Learn more »

-Calvin College's Project SEED program has been one of the largest programs in Michigan; serving 25 percent of the participants in the state during Summer 2012.
+Calvin College's Project SEED program has been one of the largest programs in Michigan.

 Project SEED offers this research internship program to high school students who meet academic and family income requirements.
 The program takes place June through August.
 Participants are supervised by a Calvin faculty-mentor and will receive a $2500 fellowship award for 8 weeks of full-time work.